Krásnohorské Podhradie: History

 In historical records the village was first mentioned in 1322.
+Before the establishment of independent Czechoslovakia in 1918, Krásnohorské Podhradie was part of Gömör and Kishont County within the Kingdom of Hungary.
+From 1938 to 1945, it was again part of Hungary as a result of the First Vienna Award.

 Geography

 The village lies at an altitude of 369 metres and covers an area of 23.171 km².

 It has a population of about 2,480 people.